HL7/davinci-pdex-formulary/input/pagecontent/index.md

 </p>
 <ul>
   <li>
-    <strong><a href="StructureDefinition-usdf-PayerInsurancePlan.html">PayerInsurancePlan</a></strong>: The PayerInsurancePlan profile of the FHIR R4 <a href="http://hl7.org/fhir/R4/insuranceplan.html">InsurancePlan</a> resource defines the top level package of health insurance coverage benefits that a payer offers.
+    <strong><a href="StructureDefinition-usdf-PayerInsurancePlan.html">PayerInsurancePlan</a></strong>: The PayerInsurancePlan profile of the FHIR R4 <a href="http://hl7.org/fhir/R4/insuranceplan.html">InsurancePlan</a> resource defines the health insurance product, which include coverage benefits that are offered, and additional information about the offering, such as a coverage area, contact information, brochure locations, etc. The health insurance product offers one or more types of coverage, each of which may define a plan of covered benefits with the particular cost sharing structure offered to a consumer.
+Health insurance plans that include drug coverage reference a formulary that provides details about drugs that are covered under the plan including requirements and limitations of the coverage specific to each drug.
   </li>
   <li>
-    <strong><a href="StructureDefinition-usdf-InsuranceDrugPlan.html">InsuranceDrugPlan</a></strong>: The InsuranceDrugPlan profile of the FHIR R4 <a href="http://hl7.org/fhir/R4/insuranceplan.html">InsurancePlan</a> describes a prescription drug insurance offering comprised of drug benefits including a definition of drug tiers and their associated cost-sharing models and additional information about the plan, such as networks, a coverage area, contact information, etc.
+    <strong><a href="StructureDefinition-usdf-Formulary.html">Formulary</a></strong>: The Formulary profile of the FHIR R4 <a href="http://hl7.org/fhir/R4/insuranceplan.html">InsurancePlan</a> provides general information about a formulary and acts as an organizing construct that associated FormularyItem resources point to.
+The Formulary combined with its associated <a href="StructureDefinition-usdf-FormularyItem.html">FormularyItem</a> and <a href="StructureDefinition-usdf-FormularyDrug.html">FormularyDrug</a> resources respresent a formulary list that includes the set of drugs covered and the requirements and limitations of the coverage.
   </li>
   <li>
     <strong><a href="StructureDefinition-usdf-FormularyItem.html">FormularyItem</a></strong>: The FormularyItem profile of the FHIR R4 <a href="http://hl7.org/fhir/R4/basic.html">Basic</a> describes a drug's relationship to a drug plan, including drug tier, prior authorization requirements, and more.
 The set of FormuaryItem resrouces associated with a particular drug plan represents the drug plans formulary.